 To gain a TEN, your event must be limited to 500 people at any one time.
 You can apply for multiple TENs, as long as games are more than 24 hours apart.
 If you’re hosting more than 500 people or showing games on consecutive days, you may need to officially extend your license.

 No matter what license you hold, you should always alert the police when hosting any large event.

 At Insure Our Event, we offer Event Cancellation Insurance as part of our policies.
 It’s unlikely that games at the World Cup are called off (although it has happened before with European qualifying games).
 However, your big screen event could still be subject to horrendous weather conditions or venue closures outside of your control.

 Cancellation Insurance could be very useful.
 Particularly if you’ve spent a lot of money on equipment and extra licenses for the game.

 Money cover for World Cup Screening Parties

 A LOT of money can exchange hands when running a World Cup screening.
 Drinks, food or merchandise, this event type often spans three hours and many customers will revel, or comiserate, through use of their wallets.
 The money you collec ton sitew needs to be protected from damage, theft and loss.

 Purchasing money cover as an extension to your event insurance policy is essential for protecting the money taken at a venue.
 Event money insurance will pay for all risks of direct physical loss where cash and cheques are exchanged.

 And finally, we suggest that everyone holding an event commits to a thorough risk assessment so they foresee any hazards.
 We work closely with you to make sure you have the proper level of cover in place.
 We help make sure all risks have been accounted for.

-For more information on event insurance, contact us today on 0844 488 9207 or fill out our online quote form.
+For more information on event insurance and an instant final price, fill out our online quote form today.